canada-ca/digital-playbook-guide-numerique/fr/6-utiliser-normes-solutions-ouvertes.md

   1. Custom
 - {: .dpgn-digital-architectural-performance-availability-scalability-1} All services will respond in 500ms or less wherever possible.
 Flexible support services should automatically adjust to meet demand as needed.
 - {: .dpgn-digital-architectural-performance-availability-scalability-2} Cloud providers should have geographically-separated data centers that are backed up at the transaction level and automatically fail over while maintaining client sessions.
-- {: .dpgn-digital-architectural-performance-availability-scalability-3} Critical applicatons shall be 99.999% available including planned maintenance.
+- {: .dpgn-digital-architectural-performance-availability-scalability-3} Critical applications shall be 99.999% available including planned maintenance.
 - {: .dpgn-digital-architectural-performance-availability-scalability-4} Support for zero-downtime version updates default.
 - {: .dpgn-digital-architectural-performance-availability-scalability-5} Systems shall be designed for resiliency.
 For example:
   - Leveraging distributed architectures,